gabfire/gabfire-widget-pack/readme.txt

 = Widget: Text+ Widget =
 A slight twist on the original.
 This text widget gives you the ability to have an icon and button that links to any post or page of your choice.

-For more details, visit [Gabfire Themes] (http://www.gabfirethemes.com "Best WordPress Themes").
+For more details, visit [Gabfire Themes](http://www.gabfirethemes.com "Best WordPress Themes").

 == Installation ==